Log in to WRAL.com with one click using your favorite social network:

 Innocence group seeks DNA testing in 'Fatal Vision' case

-The North Carolina Center on Actual Innocence, which has worked to free inmates believed to be wrongfully convicted, has offered to help pay for DNA testing in a high-profile triple murder on Fort Bragg 41 years ago.
+The North Carolina Center on Actual Innocence, which has worked to free inmates believed to be wrongfully convicted, has offered to pay for DNA testing in a high-profile triple murder on Fort Bragg 41 years ago.

 But federal prosecutors say there's no reason to test items, even though defense attorneys say DNA evidence found at the crime scene doesn't match their client or anyone else involved in the case.